 The RSPCA are so concerned about humans keeping monkeys as pets they released a new report called 'Do You Give a Monkey's'?

-It highlights the increasing problem for popular primates such squirrel monkeys and marmosets.
+The report highlights an increasing problem for popular primates, such as capuchins, tamarins, squirrel monkeys, and marmosets.

 They claim the animals are suffering in unnatural conditions.
 Moreover, they are calling for a complete ban on the keeping, and the trading, of primates as pets.

-There are some 'pet primate' species that live for well over 40 years.
-That means, much like caring for horses, keeping a monkey pet would be a life-long commitment.
+In fact, there are some 'pet primate species' that can live for well over forty (40) years.
+That means, much like caring for horses, keeping a monkey pet would be a lifelong commitment.

 In fact, as monkeys grow old and mature, they often become aggressive in nature.
 That is a stark difference to keeping 'man's best friend' at home and the general welfare of dogs.

 Keeping primates indoors creates a common problem in monkey land.
-Houses are inappropriate for an animal that is happiest living in the wild.
+Houses are inappropriate for animals that live happiest in the wild.

 People often keep small monkeys as pets in tiny cramped cages.